Join us for our in-person Workshops: Central London 10th March or Central Manchester 18th March 2026: Re-energise Your Practice Days: Book Now

 Congratulations, you have a vacancy in your firm.
 You’re either growing your firm, or you’ve got a chance to reshape it slightly.
 (Perhaps not what you were thinking when your team member handed in their notice!)

-Given the market conditions at the moment, you could be forgiven for lowering your standards on who you will accept for the role.
-You want the best person for the job, not the best person that hears about your vacancy, or just anybody.
+Given the current market conditions, you may be justified in lowering your standards for who you accept for the role.
+After all, you want the best person for the job, not the best person that hears about your vacancy, or just anybody.

 How to find employees – the critical step